CPNV-ES/LiveCoding-Pokedash-Game/docs/elements.md

 # Elements
 The function getElement(direction, distance) will return a string of one of those elements.
 You will have to handle each element differently.
-Here is a description of each element (there is 6 elements) and what are their constraints.
+Here is a description of each element (there are 6 elements) and what are their constraints.

 ## 1. Protagonist
 > getElement() -> return 'Protagonist'